Ken Harring: UMass Lowell

 Harring and UMass Lowell saw continued success in 2015, finishing third in the America East with a 17–26 overall record and a 10–10 record in conference.
 Four River Hawks earned America East All-Conference honors including shortstop Danny Mendick who was drafted in the 22nd round by the Chicago White Sox, becoming the third player to be drafted under Harring's tenure.

 The UMass Lowell baseball team transitioned to Division I with little problems in 2014, finishing third in their new conference, the America East, with an overall record of 20–22 and a 10–10 in-conference.

-UMass Lowell enjoyed a great deal of success in 2011, going 37–14 and clinching the fourth NCAA Tournament bid of Harring's tenure.
+UMass Lowell enjoyed a great deal of success in 2011, going 37–14 and clinching the fourth NCAA tournament bid of Harring's tenure.
 While there, the River Hawks eliminated Dowling in the East Regional.

 Harring steered the 2009 squad to a 25–21 record and the Northeast-10 Conference Tournament semifinals.
 Under his watch, six River Hawks were named to the NE-10 All-Star Team and Jack Leathersich claimed the NE-10 Freshman Pitcher of the Year honor.

 With 18 freshmen and sophomores on its 2008 roster, UMass Lowell compiled a 26–24 record and advanced to the Northeast-10 Conference Tournament.
 Over the season, Harring earned his 100th victory at UMass Lowell and the 200th of his career.

 The 2007 season saw the River Hawks go 33–20, marking the second straight year and ninth time in school history UML has eclipsed the 30-victory plateau.

 In 2006, the River Hawks (37–14) posted the second-highest win total in school history and captured their fifth Northeast-10 Conference Tournament championship in six years.
-UML also earned its second straight and eighth NCAA Tournament appearance in the last nine years.
+UML also earned its second straight and eighth NCAA tournament appearance in the last nine years.

 In his first season at UML, Harring led the River Hawks to a 28–20 record, up from a 22–21 clip in 2004.
 UML returned to the NCAA tournament as the No. 4 seed in the region, where it defeated No. 1 Franklin Pierce (8–2) before losing to No. 2 Southern Connecticut (10–3) and the Ravens (16–11).

 In Harring's first three seasons, the River Hawks have had eight players named to the ABCA/Rawlings All-Northeast Region teams and 26 players named to the NE-10 All-Conference teams.

+Herring announced he was resigning from UMass Lowell in July 2023.